A nosetests plugin to split test suites to run in parallel

 NODE_TOTAL=4 NODE_INDEX=1 nosetests --with-parallel

 If you don’t set those variables, nose-parallel will do the right thing and run all your tests.
-The CircleCI versions of the environment variables (CIRCLE_NODE_TOTAL and CIRCLE_NODE_INDEX, respectively) are also natively supported.
+It also supports natively the default environment variables from:

-If you want to further randomize the distribution of tests, so that the same test cases don’t always run together on the same node, you may use the --parallel-salt option to specify a salt value (e.g. a build number, the day of the month).
+If you want to further randomize the distribution of tests, so that the same test cases don’t always run together on the same node, you may use the --parallel-salt option or NOSE_PARALLEL_SALT environment variable to specify a salt value for the randomization (e.g. a build number, the day of the month).
 The salt must be the same on each node during a parallel build, otherwise some test cases might be missed.

 nosetests --with-parallel --parallel-salt-env CIRCLE_BUILD_NUM